Cgdhanush20/image-resizer-electron/readme.md

 ## Setup WDIO
-Install WDIO and necessary dependencies: sh
+Install WDIO and necessary dependencies:
-Copy code
 ```sh
 npm init wdio .
 ```
 Configure WDIO:
 When running wdio setup, choose the options as follows:

-Where should your tests be launched? local
+  1.Where should your tests be launched? local
-Where is your automation backend located?
-On my local machine Which framework do you want to use? mocha
+  2.Where is your automation backend located?
+On my local machine 3.Which framework do you want to use? mocha
-Do you want to use a compiler?
+  4.Do you want to use a compiler?
 No
-Where are your test specs located? ./test/specs//*.js** Do you want WebdriverIO to autogenerate some test files?
-Yes Which reporter do you want to use? spec
+  5.Where are your test specs located? ./test/specs//*.js** 6.Do you want WebdriverIO to autogenerate some test files?
+Yes 7.Which reporter do you want to use? spec
-Do you want to add a plugin to your test setup?
-No
-Do you want to add a service to your test setup? electron What is the base URL? http://localhost
+  8.Do you want to add a plugin to your test setup?
+No 9.Do you want to add a service to your test setup? electron 10.What is the base URL? http://localhost

 #Install mocha
 ```sh